ridvansalihkuzu/hyperview_eagleeyes/docs/README.md

 reflectance, as well as derived features such as gradients, wavelet coefficients, and Fourier transforms.
-The solution is computationally lightweight and improves upon the challenge baseline by 21.9%, with the first place on the public leaderboard.
+The solution is computationally lightweight and improves upon the challenge baseline by 21.9%, with the first place on the  and private leaderboards.
 In addition, we discuss neural network architectures and potential future improvements.

 **Index Terms—** hyperspectral images, random forests, artificial neural networks, soil parameter estimation, regression.